Skip to content

 6. What type of glass should be used to enjoy cognac or whisky?

 Cognac is typically enjoyed in a tulip-shaped glass, also known as a snifter, to capture the aromas.
 Whisky can be enjoyed in a variety of glasses, including the classic lowball or rocks glass, or a Glencairn glass specifically designed for whisky tasting.
+And if you're looking for a touch of luxury, crystal whiskey glasses are always an elegant option.

 7. Can cognac or whisky be enjoyed with food?